 It’s important to be aware of known triggers for students.
 There are two categories of triggers: allergen and irritants.
 Allergens only affect people who are allergic to them while irritants can affect anyone.
 Common allergens are dust mites, pet fur or dander, and pollen.
 Irritants can consist of strongly scented products, tobacco smoke, and cold, dry air or hot, humid air.

 Many triggers can easily be found in classrooms.
-Teachers can students with asthma about their known triggers and remove or minimize them from classroom.
+Teachers can help educate students with asthma about their known triggers and remove or minimize them from the classroom.
 For example, avoid keeping a class pet which has hair or fur, on high pollen count days keep windows closed, and request that other students refrain from using heavily scented products.
 Teachers should keep triggers in mind when planning field trips or outdoor activities, as well.
 By minimizing the exposure to triggers, teachers can help prevent an attack.